ReKon64/My7DTDMods/README.md

 - PROJECT SUSPENDED - I'm focusing on other stuff in my life rn and I have zero motivation to develop this mod.
 However, I will 100% get around to it this year(2022)
 This mod will eventually be split into ReKon64s_Ammo and ReKon64s_Tweaks so whoever decides to use my mod will be able to just get the ammo without the tweaks.

 - Note: Everything that has (TBI) near it's name means that I have almost completed making it or that it's easy to implement for me but I've not gotten around to doing it yet.
-I might be wrong about the latter part sometimes so just please bear with me :)
+I might be wrong about the latter part sometimes so just please bear with me :) .
+(Done) means that a feature was marked as TBI but was later completed.
 # Custom Content
 - +P+ Ammo variant - Mix between AP and HiPower ammo.
 It costs a bit more gunpowder but is always available to craft at the chemstation
 - Dragons Breath Rounds - Where it all started for me.
 Shotgun ammo that is a bit more pricey but has a slightly higher damage and sets enemies on fire for 30s.